medusa-project/book-tracker/README.md

 ## Import books & check tasks

-The buttons in the web interface at `/tasks` send requests to the ECS API to start tasks that invoke these various commands and then exit.
+The buttons in the web interface at `/tasks` send requests to the ECS API to start tasks that invoke the various `books:*` rake tasks and then exit.